Hambleton Hills

 The Hambleton Hills are a range of hills in North Yorkshire, England.
 They form the western edge of the North York Moors but are separated from the moors by the valley of the River Rye.
 They are the eastern boundary of the low-lying Vale of Mowbray which they abut with a precipitous escarpment.

 They run in a north–south direction for about 15 mi and merge with the Cleveland Hills in the north and Howardian Hills in the south.
+The entire range is within the North York Moors National Park.

 The hills are made up of rocks of middle and late Jurassic age with the hard Corallian Limestone forming the cap at the highest points.
 The highest point is Black Hambleton which rises to 1,308 ft at the northern end of the range.
 Roulston Scar reaches 919 ft and Whitestone cliff is 1,063 ft.
 The Corallian Limestone also outcrops along the southern edge of the North York Moors forming the Tabular Hills which run from Black Hambleton eastwards to Scarborough, although much broken through by river valleys.

 In the 12th and 13th centuries, the Hambleton Hills was the production centre for York Glazed Ware, a type of Medieval ceramic.